 Significant work has been done since the NI 43-101 report was released, as summarized in this MD&A. The Company continued to improve its internal economic study to optimize the economic viability for an early stage production.
-The further deep drilling program was proposed to pursue a Preliminary Economic Assessment on the Burnakura Gold Project under NI 43-101 standards.
+The further drilling programs were proposed to pursue a Preliminary Economic Assessment on the Burnakura Gold Project under NI 43-101 standards.